LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Skeleton.rst

 #.
 Set optional inputs

    Call ``MRIStepSet*`` functions to change any optional inputs that control the behavior of MRIStep from their default values.
-See the section :numref:`Usage.MRIStep.OptionalInputs` for details.
+See :numref:`ARKODE.Usage.MRIStep.OptionalInputs` for details.

 #.
 Specify rootfinding problem

    Optionally, call :c:func:`MRIStepRootInit()` to initialize a rootfinding problem to be solved during the integration of the ODE system.
-See the section :numref:`Usage.MRIStep.RootFinding` for general details, and the section :numref:`Usage.MRIStep.OptionalInputs` for relevant optional input calls.
+See :numref:`ARKODE.Usage.MRIStep.RootFinding` for general details, and :numref:`ARKODE.Usage.MRIStep.OptionalInputs` for relevant optional input calls.

 #.
 Advance solution in time